Hyunwoo-Park-Yonsei/Carla_simulator/README.md

 ![ex_screenshot1](./img/1.png)

+### Decision making & Control
+* With the detected lane, I've made the car to drive the center of the road.
+* The error between the center of the image and the center of the road has been reduced by P-control.

 ## Limitations
 * The simulator got so slow when I started to use the camera sensor.
 So I couldn't progress the project further.